 The Organization's valuation methodology used to measure the fair value of corporate bond investments involves benchmarking model-derived prices to quoted market prices and trade data for identical or comparable securities.
 To the extent quote prices are not available, fair value is determined based on a valuation model that includes inputs of interest rate yield curves and credit spreads.

 Securities traded in markets that are not considered active are valued based on quoted market prices, broker or dealer quotations, or alternative pricing sources with reasonable levels of price transparency.

-The following is a summary of input levels used to determine fair values, measured on a recurring basis, of investments at December 31, 2022:
+The following is a summary of input levels used to determine fair values, measured on a recurring basis: